Grace Aguilar: Illness and education

 For her first eight years, Aguilar was an only child.
 During this time, Aguilar suffered from a chronic long-term illness that led her parents to educate her at home.
 She was tutored in the classics at home and (even in adulthood) was not permitted to move outside of her family circle.
 Her mother, in keeping with post-Inquisition practice among Sephardic Jews from the Iberian Peninsula, educated the young Aguilar in her religion and its tenets.
-Her condition did not stop her from learning to dance and play the harp and piano, common pursuits for middle-class English girls of that era, or traveling—when her brother Emanuel was born in 1823, the family went on an extended tour of Gloucestershire.
+Her condition did not stop her from learning to dance and play the harp and piano, common pursuits for middle-class English girls of that era, or traveling.
+After her brother Emanuel was born in 1823 the family went on an extended tour of Gloucestershire.

 When Aguilar's father contracted tuberculosis, the family moved to Devon.
 While Grace was taking care of him, her father taught her the oral history of the Jews of Spain and Portugal, complementing her mother's earlier instruction in Judaism.
 He may also have taught her Hebrew, which was extremely unusual for a Jewish woman to know at that time.
 Both her religious and literary interests date to that time of her life; she began indulging them both by making her first efforts at poetry and fiction and attending some Protestant services.
 A collection of conch shells she found on a Teignmouth beach spurred her to attempt a scientific paper on the subject.

 Sarah Aguilar's health took a turn for the worse during this period, as she recovered from surgical treatment for an illness that has not yet been identified from the records available, and Grace spent time taking care of her as she had her father.
 In 1835, at the age of 19, Grace was again taken ill herself, with measles.
 She never completely recovered.